I simply love web analytics.

 Not only it will give you clarity of thought, but it will also help you analyze the effectiveness of your campaigns and activities.

-You’ll use framework throughout the whole marketing campaign, so be sure to create one properly.
+You’ll use a framework throughout the whole marketing campaign, so be sure to create one properly.

 Lesson #2: KPI’s Importance